Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 )

-# CORS middleware
+# CORS middleware - allows frontend to call backend

 app.add_middleware(